Top Chef: Top Chef Masters (2009–13)

-Top Chef: Just Desserts
+Top Chef: Just Desserts (2010–11)

 Top Chef: Just Desserts is a spin-off of the Top Chef format featuring pastry chefs.
 Bravo announced the series on October 25, 2009.
 The show was hosted by Top Chef regular Gail Simmons.
 The judging panel included pastry chef Johnny Iuzzini, Top Chef Masters finalist Hubert Keller, and DailyCandy's "editor-at-large" Dannielle Kyrillos.
 The show debuted on Bravo on September 15, 2010, following the seventh season finale of Top Chef.
 The series was cancelled after two seasons.

-Top Chef Healthy Showdown
+Top Chef Healthy Showdown (2011)

 Top Chef Healthy Showdown is a special webisode series aired in 2011 sponsored by Healthy Choice.
 It featured former Top Chef contestants Sara Nguyen (Season 3), Ryan Scott (Season 4), Casey Thompson (Season 3, Season 8), and Tre Wilcox (Season 3, Season 8) competing in a series of Quickfire Challenges to win $25,000 and inspire a Top Chef line of Healthy Choice entrées.
 The series was hosted by Curtis Stone; Ryan was declared the winner of the competition.

-Life After Top Chef
+Life After Top Chef (2012)

 Life After Top Chef is a spin-off featuring former Top Chef contestants Richard Blais, Jennifer Carroll, Spike Mendelsohn, and Fabio Viviani, which focuses on various aspects of their lives, from managing and opening a restaurant to dealing with family dynamics and personal issues.
 The series premiered on October 3, 2012.

-Top Chef Estrellas
+Top Chef Estrellas (2014)

-Top Chef Estrellas is a Spanish-language spin-off featuring eight Hispanic celebrities competing to win $100,000 for their charity of choice.
+Top Chef Estrellas is a Spanish-language spin-off featuring Hispanic celebrities competing to win $100,000 for their charity of choice.
 It was hosted by actress Aylín Mújica and judged by chefs Lorena Garcia, Jaime Martín Del Campo, and Ramiro Arvizu.
 As part of the adaptation, eliminated celebrities were not sent home, but rather became sous-chefs for the remaining contestants.
 The series premiered on Telemundo on February 16, 2014.

-Top Chef Duels
+Top Chef Duels (2014)

 Top Chef Duels brings back contestants from past seasons of Top Chef and Top Chef Masters, pitting them against each other in head-to-head challenges.
 The winner of each match-up advanced to the season finale, where one chef received $100,000.
 The series premiered on August 6, 2014.

-Top Chef Junior
+Top Chef Junior (2017–18)

 Top Chef Junior is a spin-off series originally ordered in 2008 for an eight-episode run on Bravo.
 The show had never aired, nor is it known if any episodes were produced at that time.
 However, nine years later, Top Chef Junior was mentioned as part of the initial lineup for Universal Kids, an NBCUniversal-owned children's channel launched on September 9, 2017.
 The series features young chefs between the ages of 9–14.
 It was hosted by actress Vanessa Lachey, with Top Chef Masters and Top Chef Duels host Curtis Stone serving as its head judge.
 The first season of Top Chef Junior premiered on October 13, 2017, and its second season premiered on September 8, 2018.